- About Us

 Tara has worked at the Office of the Provincial Auditor for more than 20 years, including as Acting Provincial Auditor.
 Previously, as Deputy Provincial Auditor responsible for the Health Division, her portfolio encompassed the Ministries of Health and Social Services, as well as integral healthcare organizations, such as the Saskatchewan Cancer Agency and the Saskatchewan Health Authority.
 She directly led the integrated audit of the Authority each year.

-Tara is a Chartered Professional Accountant, a Certified Information Systems Auditor and holds a Bachelor of Administration from the University of Regina.
+Tara is a Chartered Professional Accountant (CPA), a Certified Information Systems Auditor (CISA), and holds a Bachelor of Administration from the University of Regina.
 She actively works with advisory groups under the Canadian Council of Legislative Auditors.
 Tara’s experience includes financial and performance audits, as well as those focused on information technology, healthcare, child welfare and advocacy, and the environment.

 December 8, 2021